 The Chinese character for paper is 纸 zhǐ, it has the radical for silk which is combined with the symbol of a 'water plant' on its side giving an impression of something being flattened.

 It is believed that a pivotal moment in World history happened at the Battle of Talas 751CE.
 As well as beating the Chinese, the Muslim army captured Chinese mercenaries skilled in paper manufacture.
-Although paper was known in the Arab world before this date the method of production was unknown to them so the capture permitted a paper mill to be built at Samarkand for the first time.
+Although paper was known in the Arab world before this date the method of production was unknown to them so the capture permitted the first paper mill outside China to be built at Samarkand.
 It was not until the 12th century that Arab traders brought paper technology to Europe, and it is no coincidence that rapid European development took off as soon as paper was widely available.

 Writing in China has always been important as the many different spoken dialects made verbal communication impossible, putting everything in writing was the easy answer to this.

-Associated with paper, printing, is another major contribution to civilization developed by the Chinese.
+Made possible by paper, printing, is another major contribution to civilization invented by the Chinese.
 The earliest printed book is the Diamond Sutra ➚ of 868CE produced by putting ink on an incised wooden block.
-Buddhist text with its repeated mantras is an ideal candidate for printing as standard blocks of religious text never become out of date.
+Buddhist text with its repeated mantras is an ideal candidate for printing as religious text never needs modification.
 The characters are carved into wood and then ink rolled over the surface, paper will then take the ink to form a reverse image of the wooden block.
 Using these techniques a single block could produce 20,000 copies and 1,000 copies could be produced each day.
 The use of complete hand carved wooden blocks was also ideal for printing the many standard classic texts that students needed to study in the ancient Civil Service Examination system.
 The Confucian Classics were first printed in 952.
 For high volume printing copper blocks were used, in this case the text was inscribed into soft clay which when hardened was used as a mold for the copper plate.

 The Chinese went on to produce printing by a system of moveable type ➚ in 971.
 Each character needs its own block and unfortunately there are thousands of them, even though the characters could be arranged according to their sound this still required a lot of searching to find the appropriate character.
 It was only feasible for mass produced classic and religious books where the same blocks of type were used again and again to produce many thousands of copies.